S.M.A.C.C. Code of Conduct

 - Promote inclusion and avoid hate speech, harassment, or discrimination.

-- Maintain integrity in metrics — do not use bots or fraudulent tools to inflate views or engagement.
+- Maintain integrity in metrics and avoid bots or fraudulent engagement.

 - Be accountable for corrections when errors or misinformation are identified.

-- Use the SMACC Verified logo and ID only while an active member in good standing.
+- Use the S.M.A.C.C.
+Verified logo and ID only while in good standing.

 - Support and uplift other creators, especially emerging voices.

-- Engage constructively in forums and group spaces — no spam, trolling, or abuse.
+- Engage constructively in forums and group spaces.

 - Safeguard shared knowledge and confidential community materials.